richarthurs/axi-counter-demo/README.md

 Wait a few seconds for the project to be re-created.

 5. Generate bitstream.
 Don't worry about the critical warnings about negative clock skew, this is a known issue with the board setup and isn't a problem in practice.
+6. TODO: add the SDE project and demo application

 ## Updating the Project in Git